Freight Shipping from Tampa to Dallas

 How much does it cost to ship freight from Tampa to Dallas?

-Full truckload (FTL) rates from Tampa, FL to Dallas, TX currently range from $2,563-$3,159 for a standard dry van load over the 1,192-mile route.
+Full truckload (FTL) rates from Tampa, FL to Dallas, TX currently range $2,563-$3,159 (roughly $2.16-$2.65 per mile over 1,192 miles).
 LTL shipments typically cost $856-$1,413 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Dallas?